ant-design/ant-design-pro-site/docs/upgrade-v2.en-US.md

 In addition to many features in the Ant Design Pro 2.0 release, we also upgraded the front-end build tool from roadhog to [UmiJS] (https://umijs.org/) (referred to as umi).
 The reason for upgrading, not replacement, is that umi is more than just a front-end build tool.
 It also includes routing and a plugin system for building a complete React application.

-So if you want to better add the functionality of Ant Design Pro 2.0 to your original project and port the 2.0 code to your project, you'd better migrate your project from roadhog to umi.
+So if you want to better add the feature of Ant Design Pro 2.0 to your original project and port the 2.0 code to your project, you'd better migrate your project from roadhog to umi.
 This document will guide you through the migration process.
 Before that, you may need to read umi's [documentation] (https://umijs.org/guide/) so that you have a preliminary understanding of umi.
 This is will helpful for your Migration work.
 The following are the overview of migration steps, and there will be more detail later.

 Note: This migration guide is based on the latest v1 version, and you can find the changes in the [commit] (https://github.com/ant-design/ant-design-pro/commit/dc2118db78f9b2b7072051fea558e8d1386ce34c).
 This commit is for reference only and cannot be directly applied to your project. if your version is too old, there may be some difference in detail.
 Please migrate with the specific situation.